Scientific Detector Workshop

 Miqueas Gamero - “Characterisation of a MAS-CCD for astronomical observations”

-Eduardo Medinaceli - “The Ariel mission”
+Eduardo Medinaceli - “Euclid's detector array”

 Mark Downing - “MAVIS, Multi-Conjugate Adaptive Optics Assisted Visible Imager and Spectrograph”